 Scottish in origin, shortbread is that buttery, crumbly cookie that melts in your mouth.
 Now top that with a thick caramel and a thin hard topping of chocolate and you have these amazing Millionaire Shortbread Bars.
 I think these would be great snacking come Super Bowl party time.
 What do you think? 🙂

-It all starts with a shortbread cookie crust baked to a light golden brown.
+It all starts with a shortbread cookie crust baked to a light golden brown that’s layered with caramel and chocolate.

 A quick mixture of melted chocolate is spread over the cooled, set caramel and get ready for one amazing dessert cookie treat!